Wanna know a secret?

 Mourning has begun for my younger self.
 I grieve for her and the dreams she had: a big white dress, a house decorated like a Nora Ephron set, a big family with four kids.
 She just wanted a home full of laughter like the one she had.
 Yet, every day it seems further away.
 Not that she couldn’t still have it, but would it be prudent?
 Would she just be putting pain on more lives?
 Would she be putting stress and worry on small shoulders?
 Did her grandmother ever feel this way when her literal betrothed was overseas?
 When he flew over Russia in 1946, did he question if he’d ever have a house full of laughter?

-With the greatest of privileges, I worry about the fate of the world and my role in it, and I’m so sorry to those before me that I take up the precious life they would envy by being scared.
-I am supposed to be the epitome of the work and dreams and desires they sought, and while I am, I know I am also not because I fear that I will be how it ends—not with a crash, but in slow cataclysmic moments in compounding waves.
+With the greatest of privileges, I worry about the fate of the world and my role in it, and I’m so sorry to those before me that I take up the precious life they would envy with my fear.
+I am supposed to be the epitome of the work and dreams and desires they sought, and while I am, I know I am also not.
+I fear that I will be how it ends—not with a crash, but in slow cataclysmic moments in compounding waves.

 Then the bang, the whimper, the crash, the waves of compounding destruction never get to make their sounds.
-There’s a world where everyone gets to walk to school safely, sit through school safely, swim in the oceans safely, play, eat, sleep, and live safely.
+There’s a world where everyone gets to walk to learn, play, eat, sleep, and live safely.
 There’s a world where I hear laughter of my own creation.
+I’m choosing, even though I don’t always succeed, to have hope.

 The Bolter: A First Hand Account